jimga150/NotTetris3/README.md

 Not Tetris 3.
 Now in C++ rather than the much slower Lua

 Known bugs:
-* shapes sometimes begin intersecting and floating through each other
 * occasional value jumps on row density
+* score sometimes is off by one from the original game

 Todo:
 * keep optimizing for many shapes
-* Add scoring
 * Add next piece preview
 * Add menu
 * Add settings